Our bodies are like a finely tuned orchestra, with each nutrient playing a crucial role in maintaining optimal health.

 8. Weakened bones

-Vitamin D is the unsung hero that helps your body absorb and use calcium effectively.
-Grab some sunlight, munch on some fatty fish like salmon, and explore vitamin D-fortified foods to keep those bones sturdy.
+Vitamin D is the unsung hero that helps your body absorb and use calcium effectively (26).
+Ensure adequate vitamin D intake through sunlight exposure, consuming fatty fish such as salmon, and choosing vitamin D-fortified foods.

 Now, let’s not overlook the mighty magnesium.
-This mineral works wonders by enhancing calcium absorption and helping bone-forming cells do their thing.
+This mineral works wonders by enhancing calcium absorption and helping bone-forming cells do their thing (27).
 Nuts, seeds, whole grains, and green vegetables are magnesium powerhouses you don’t want to miss.

-Also, don’t forget about vitamin K, zinc, and phosphorus (10), the trusty sidekicks in bone health.
+Also, don’t forget about vitamin K, zinc, and phosphorus, the trusty sidekicks in bone health (29, 30, 31).
 Leafy greens, nuts, whole grains, seafood, and eggs are their secret hideouts.

 9. Dental problems